pandosme/pandosme.github.io/docs/_posts/2022-10-02-timelapse.md

 title:  "Timelapse video for Axis Cameras"
 categories: acap
 ---
-Using a netowrk camera for creating timelpase videos is easy.
+Using a network camera for creating timelpase videos is easy.
 The most common use case is recording a construction site progress.
 Other common use cases are monitor seasonal chhanges in your back yard or as a quick forensic search video when images are captured on motion detection rather them time.

 ## Prerequisite
 - Axis camera with a mounted SD Card